 Buying a diamond is an exciting process.
-Whether you’re proposing or are buying a diamond piece for your birthstone (don’t forget — April’s birthstone is diamond!), there are many reasons to buy and wear
+Whether you’re proposing or are buying a diamond piece for your birthstone (don’t forget — April’s birthstone is diamond!), there are many reasons to buy and wear a new diamond.

 Since diamonds are one of the most exquisite stones, it’s easy to be confused about quality and grading lingo.